How to Get a Handbags and Leather Products Trading License in Dubai

 Setup Costs and Steps

-Setting up a Handbags and Leather Products Trading Licence at Dubai South Business Hub Free Zone involves a clear, structured process.
+Setting up a Handbags and Leather Products Trading License at Dubai South Business Hub Free Zone involves a clear, structured process.
 Costs vary depending on the chosen package, visa quota, and office solution, but the following steps apply universally.

 Step 1: Choose Your Business Activity and Structure